Thank you for joining us at the 2025 Latino Community Service Awards.

 The César Chávez Latino Leadership Hall of Fame Award

-The award, presented annually, will celebrate the induction of an individual into the César Chávez Leadership Hall of Fame.
-The recipient will be a Coloradan of Latino descent who has demonstrated a lifelong commitment to social justice and has made a significant positive impact on their community through community organizing, direct service, and/or advocacy and public policy.
+The award was presented annually to celebrate the induction of an individual into the César Chávez Leadership Hall of Fame.
+Recipients were Coloradans of Latino descent who have demonstrated a lifelong commitment to social justice and have made a significant positive impact on their community through community organizing, direct service, and/or advocacy and public policy.

 Past award recipients are: